 Chemical engineering combines a multi-disciplinary branch of engineering.
 It is involved in the research, design, development, construction, modification and operation of industrial processes and machinery that turn raw materials into valuable products.
-Like all engineers, chemical engineers combine natural and experimental sciences (such as chemistry and physics), along with life sciences (such as biology, microbiology and biochemistry) plus mathematics and economics to develop new or adapt substances for a wide range of products.
+Like all engineers, chemical engineers combine natural and experimental sciences (such as chemistry and physics), along with life sciences (such as biology, microbiology and biochemistry) with the addition of mathematics and economics to develop new or adapt substances for a wide range of products.

 1. PROGRAM EDUCATIONAL OBJECTIVES

-- Apply their knowledge, skills, and professional ethics of chemical engineering to serve local and international industrial, academic and governmental sectors.
+- Applying their knowledge, skills, and professional ethics of chemical engineering to serve local and international industrial, academic and governmental sectors.

-- Engaged in design, operational, research, or managerial tasks using the strong problem-solving, learning, communication, and teamwork skills.
+- Engaging in design, operational, research, or managerial tasks using the strong problem-solving, learning, communication, and teamwork skills.

-- Expand their knowledge by earning a post-graduate degree, advanced certificate, or a professional license in an engineering, business, or technical field.
+- Expanding their knowledge by earning a post-graduate degree, advanced certificate, or a professional license in an engineering, business, or technical field.

-- Be recognized as effective, ethical, and inspirational leaders, and contribute to the overall development of the society.
+- Recognized as effective, ethical, and inspirational leaders, and contribute to the overall development of the society.

 2. STUDENT OUTCOMES

-The Program of Study follows the accreditation agency “the Accreditation Board for Engineering and Technology” (ABET) in learning outcome criteria implemented in alignment with AUM vision and educational philosophy.
+The Program of Study follows the ABET student outcomes criteria implemented in alignment with AUM vision and Learning and Educational Philosophy.
 Graduates of Chemical Engineering Program must have demonstrated:

 3. CAREER OPPORTUNITIES

-Chemical engineering jobs are in roles such as:
+Chemical engineering graduates are in roles such as: